dplassgit/d2lang/docs/overview.md

 #### `EXIT`

-Use `EXIT` to prematurely terminate the program.
-Its optional `STRING` argument will be printed to stdout.
+Use `EXIT` to terminate the program.

+`EXIT "Message"` prints the message to stdout and exits the program with return code -1.

 ### `PRINT` and `PRINTLN`